Segmentation Framework in Business Analysis: Structure Guide

 For demographic or geographic examples, public tools can help.
 The U.S. Census Bureau describes Census Business Builder as a source for demographic and economic data, maps, dashboards, and reports.
 In a case, you would not browse live data unless given permission, but you can ask for the same type of information: who the customers are, where demand sits, and how local economics differ.

 Be careful with revenue segmentation alone.
 A segment that looks attractive by sales can be unattractive after returns, delivery cost, support load, discounting, or waste.
-For market entry and growth cases, pair segmentation with the market attractiveness framework so you separate size from quality.
+For market entry and growth cases, pair segmentation with the market attractiveness framework so you separate size from quality, and use the unit economics framework when the segment difference is really a cost-to-serve difference.

 Suppose a regional grocery chain says prepared-food sales look healthy in aggregate, but profit is flat.
 A weak candidate says they would segment customers and products, then waits.
-A stronger candidate turns the segment choice into a hypothesis and data request.
+A stronger candidate turns the segment choice into a hypothesis, a metric, and a data request.

 Branch-selection questions that prevent a memorized answer